DocBrown85/DocBrown85.github.io/_posts/2018-01-08-mapping-io-registers-with-unions-and-structs.md

 ```

-We can model the register using `uninion` and `struct` constructs in a way we can access both single fields and the whole RGB value
+We can model the register using `union` and `struct` constructs in a way we can access both single fields or the whole RGB value
 according to our need:

 ```